Mangere Clinical Team

 “I came to New Zealand as a refugee from Kurdistan, Iraq.
 Life as a refugee is not easy, regardless of which country you come from or where you land.
 Almost twenty years after arrival in New Zealand, I still identify with the refugee journey.
 Working at RASNZ gives me the sense that I can make a difference.
 Through my work as an interpreter I give hope to refugees – the hope that, through hard work and finding your voice, dreams can become your reality.”- Ari, Mangere Team Interpreter and former refugee

 Resettlement can be a long-term process and there is often a need for continued mental health and wellbeing support once refugees begin to rebuild their lives in the community.
-The RASNZ Mobile Team provides longer-term therapy support for former refugees, convention refugees and asylum seekers resettled throughout the wider Auckland region.
-There is no “cut-off” date for this service and former refugees can access the Mobile Team even years after they arrive in New Zealand.
+The RASNZ Community Clinical Team provides longer-term therapy support for former refugees, convention refugees and asylum seekers resettled throughout the wider Auckland region.
+There is no “cut-off” date for this service and former refugees can access the Community Clinical Team even years after they arrive in New Zealand.

-Our Family Service, operating under the umbrella of the Mobile Team, works to ensure that families from refugee backgrounds flourish as they settle and become part of the wider Auckland community.
+Our Family Service, operating under the umbrella of the Community Clinical Team, works to ensure that families from refugee backgrounds flourish as they settle and become part of the wider Auckland community.
 A major focus of the Family Service is collaborating and building capacity within refugee communities and mainstream services.

-Referrals to the Mobile Team can be made by the Mangere Team, GPs, schools, police, lawyers and community mental health services.
+Referrals to the Community Clinical Team can be made by the Mangere Team, GPs, schools, police, lawyers and community mental health services.
 Individuals from a refugee background can also self-refer.
-All Mobile Team services are free of charge, with funding provided through a collaborative partnership between CMDHB, Foundation North and the UN Fund for Victims of Torture.
+All Community Clinical Team services are free of charge, with funding provided through a collaborative partnership between CMDHB, Foundation North and the UN Fund for Victims of Torture.

 “In my country, they believe women are not supposed to go to school.
 Women are supposed to grow up, get married, get children—that’s it!
 That’s your life.
 With RASNZ Mobile Team’s help, I started in Level 2 English language classes.
 Yes ,it’s only level 2…but oh my god, I am better!
 I can write.
 I can read.
 I love it!
 RASNZ helped me understand I can be anything I want to be in New Zealand.”